serek4/H4AsyncMQTT/docs/api.md

 H4AMC_ASSIGNED_CLIENTID,// The server just assigned you a clientID H4AMC_NO_AUTHENTICATOR, // The library failed to find an authenticator assigned.
 H4AMC_INVALID_AUTH_METHOD, // The Authenticator packet to send doesn't hold a method.
-*/
+H4AMC_SUBID_NOT_FOUND     // Invalid subscription-id which tried to unsubscribe with */
 ```